 This transdisciplinary performance project is centered on the spaces created by the coming together of the collaborators.
 ONE KIND FAVOR is a show of appreciation for the multiplicity of inheritances that cohabitate in society at large and within us as individuals.
 ONE KIND FAVOR is also an acknowledgment of those who have had the courage to be kind and impacted our lives with their generosity.
 ONE KIND FAVOR is a co-production between George Stamos and Danse-Cité, supported by The Canada Council for the Arts.

-The cumulative actions work towards progressively energizing the space, and viewers, with positivity through rhythmic shifts across time; including unison chants, body percussion and a nightclub scene set to club dance music that emerges as a sort of mirage before dissolving back into a focused meditation that suspends time.
+The cumulative actions work towards progressively energizing the space, and viewers, with calm positivity through rhythmic shifts across time; including unison chants, body percussion and a nightclub scene set to club dance music that emerges as a sort of mirage before dissolving back into a focused meditation that suspends time.

 Developed in residencies at the Baryshnikov Arts Center in NYC, Dance4 in England and Par B.L.eux in Montréal, RECURRENT MEASURES premiered at Agora de la Danse in February 2018 to sold out houses and critical acclaim.
 RECURRENT MEASURES exists in both a 50-min quintet and also 30-min trio iteration.
 This project was supported by The Canada Council for the Arts and Conseil des arts et des lettres du Québec.